jackharvest-eu/jackharvest-eu/README.md

 # 💫 About Me:
 Well, yeah, my name is Jack.
 I am 17 years old.
 I work for Nova, a Danish private company.
 We focus on doing more with coding than everyone else does.
+I'm passionate about software development and constantly learning new technologies.
+In my free time, I contribute to open-source projects and enjoy solving complex programming challenges.
+My goal is to create innovative solutions that make a positive impact on people's lives through technology.

 ## 🌐 Socials: